Physical Activity and COVID-19 FAQs

 Remember, if you haven’t been very active lately, start slow and build your minutes up over time.
 Don’t try to do too much, too quickly.

-Should I go outdoors for activity during the coronavirus pandemic?
+Should I go outdoors for activity during the COVID-19 pandemic?

 Getting outside is a great way to change the scenery, breathe in some fresh air, and limit the time you spend in front of screens.

 If you are under self-isolation requirements (have returned to PEI in the last 14 days), you must remain on your property for fresh air, or your apartment building’s property.

 Tips to staying active outdoors and limiting contact with others: